 Though depicting mental health in films is a tricky endeavor, some films and TV shows do a much better job than others in discussing illness and suicide without excessive violence or glorifying destructive actions without consequence.
 To navigate the murky waters of whether a program or film is appropriate or potentially harmful for children, Dr. Costello recommends showing a healthy concern over the viewing material and if possible, co-watching questionable programs with your child and discussing the subject matter openly thereafter.

 Knowing your child or teen’s emotional developmental level is also especially important for determining appropriate subject matter.
 Teens with more delayed social processing, or inversely, teens who are overly attuned to pain may struggle with the strong emotions that come with more mature themes or graphic scenes.
 Be sure to maintain open levels of honest communication with your child, free of judgment or criticism.
-Dr. Costello encourages listening closely to your child’s response to sensitive mental health subjects avoiding offering immediate advice and instead asking clarifying questions and leaving time for reflection and consulting a professional when needed.

 It’s impossible to be there every time your child experiences violence on television or witnesses stigmatization in mental health, but with the right knowledge, you can equip your child with the empathy and willingness to learn that it takes to navigate through the clutter.